gliu2k/SAP-Datasphere/DataBuilder/Model.md

 The details can be found in this [blog](https://community.sap.com/t5/technology-blogs-by-members/data-access-control-in-sap-datasphere-single-value-dac/ba-p/13705980)

 **This is SAP Best Practice of [DAC](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-security-amp-data-access-controls-overview/ba-p/13805353)**.
-It says using USERID instead Email in DAC.
+It says using USERID instead of Email in DAC.